top of page

 3. Check for Leaks or Interior Signs of Moisture

-Take a peek inside your attic or upper crawlspaces.
-Dark spots, wet insulation, or a musty smell could indicate a hidden leak.
+Take a look inside your attic or upper crawlspaces.
+Dark spots, damp insulation, or a musty smell might mean there's a hidden leak.

-Pro tip: Catching a leak early in the fall is far easier—and less expensive—than dealing with a surprise drip in mid-January.
+Pro tip: Catching a leak early in the fall is way easier—and cheaper—than dealing with a surprise drip in mid-January.

 4. Trim Overhanging Branches

-Wisconsin’s fall storms and early snowfalls can break heavy branches, which may land on your roof and cause significant damage.
-Trim any limbs that hang over your home, especially those within 10 feet of the roofline.
+Fall storms and early snowfalls in Wisconsin can snap heavy branches, which might crash onto your roof and cause big damage.
+Trim any branches hanging over your home, especially those within 10 feet of the roofline.

 5. Schedule a Professional Roof Inspection

-While a DIY check is helpful, nothing beats the trained eye of a roofing expert.
-A fall inspection can catch small issues before they become big problems.
-Plus, many insurance companies look more favorably on claims when you have a history of regular maintenance.
+While a DIY check is great, nothing beats a pro's trained eye.
+A fall inspection can catch small issues before they turn into big problems.
+Plus, insurance companies tend to look more favorably on claims when you have a history of regular maintenance.

 6. Ensure Proper Ventilation and Insulation